What evidence is there to support ReadingDoctor®?

 You can download the entire guide here: https://uldforparents.com/

-ReadingDoctor® has been included in the Australian Government Department of Education, Skills and Employment's recommended response to the Year 1 Phonics Screening Check, 'Phonics screening check: analysing and responding to results’.
+ReadingDoctor® has been included in the South Australian Government Department of Education, Skills and Employment's recommended response to the Year 1 Phonics Screening Check, 'Phonics screening check: analysing and responding to results’.
 This document is a companion document to the ‘Phonics screening check: administration guide’.
 Reading Doctor is listed as a recomended digital resource that, “…provides computer software and tablet apps designed to support the teaching of synthetic phonics.
 The software and apps strengthen skills crucial for literacy learning such as phonemic awareness, letter-sound knowledge, blending, segmentation, decoding and sight word recognition”.

 You can read more about the Phonics Screening check here: